joshforisha/discord-sound-bot/README.md

-# Soundbot
+# Discord Sound Bot

-A soundboard desktop app for your own Discord bots.
+A self-hosted soundboard Discord app, with graphical interface for easy controls.

 ## Setup